Bumblebee202111/doubean-public/README.md

   \(reasons unknown, may never be fixed\)
 * Uploads copies of responses to some place and reuses it among users to prevent frequent Douban visits.
+* 🛠\[Need help\]\[GroupDetailFragment\]The last position won't be restored when the pager is being recreated
+  * When using ViewPager2, the restore problem arises if the list of page IDs are asynchronously loaded and submitted from LiveData
 * Other modules, e.g., books

 General goals: